Jih15/My-Portfolio/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

+##Features

+- Framer Motion: For animations and transitions.
+See [`Framer Motion`](https://www.framer.com/motion/introduction/) to read documentations
+- React Bootstrap Icons: For a collection of icons that can be used across your project.
+See the [`React Bootstrap Icons documentation`](https://icons.getbootstrap.com/) for more information.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 ## Learn More